Sid Ryan

 Patrick Cyril "Sid" Ryan (born 1952) is a Canadian labour union leader and politician.

 Ryan is the former president of the Ontario Federation of Labour.

 Biography

 Born in Dublin, Republic of Ireland, and third eldest of ten children, Ryan emigrated to Canada at age 22.
-He and his wife Sheila have three daughters: Lisa, Susie, and Amanda.

-Ryan helped to organize a United Steelworkers of America (USWA) local where he worked shortly after arriving in Canada.
+Ryan helped organize a United Steelworkers of America (USWA) local where he worked after arriving in Canada.
 He has been a Canadian Union of Public Employees (CUPE) activist since he went to work for Ontario Hydro in 1976.
-He served as CUPE Ontario president from 1992 to 2009, representing 225,000 workers in the public sector.
-CUPE Ontario added 75,000 new members under Ryan's leadership.
-CUPE is the Canada's largest and fastest growing union with nearly 600,000 members.
-CUPE Ontario is the largest provincial division.
+He served as CUPE Ontario president from 1992 to 2009.
 Ryan also served as general vice-president of CUPE National until 2009.

-Under Ryan's leadership, CUPE Ontario focused on issues such as privatization, forced mergers, cutbacks, restructuring, healthcare, free post secondary education, universal childcare international solidarity and human rights.
-Ryan continues to lead major campaigns and proactively influence policy and legislative decisions in health care, municipal, school board, social service, and university sectors.
-He is a proponent of increasing the accessibility of university education across Ontario.